rewarewa with comb-like flowers loved by tūī

 Main Threats

-None significant – this species is still common in native forests throughout its range.
-A fast-growing pioneer often one of first trees to colonise a clearing or slip.
-Faces no major threats and is also a popular specimen tree in parks and gardens.
+None significant – species still common in native forests throughout range.
+Fast-growing pioneer often one of first trees to colonise clearing or slip.

 Population

 Not Threatened.
-Still common in native forests throughout its range.
-A fast-growing pioneer often one of first trees to colonise a clearing or slip.
+Still common in native forests throughout range.
+Fast-growing pioneer often one of first trees to colonise clearing or slip.
 Not rare.
-Just a tree that knows how to make an entrance.

 Conservation Status